JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.5"}

-> `when` expressions on [`expect`](multiplatform-expect-actual.md) sealed classes in the common code of multiplatform projects still
+> In multiplatform projects, `when` expressions involving sealed classes within
+> [expected declarations](multiplatform-expect-actual.md) in common code still require an `else` branch.
-> require an `else` branch.
-This happens because subclasses of `actual` platform implementations aren't known in the
+> This is because subclasses of `actual` platform implementations may extend sealed classes that
-> common code.
+> aren't known in the common code.
 >
 {type="note"}